webbercyt/file_service/README.md

 JSON messages have defined to indicate requests and results of files transfer

-* get file request: from client to server
+* Get file request message (from client to server)
    * uuid: unique message id, used to trace response
    * method: "get"
    * scope: "single" = single file; "all" = all valid files